Talk therapy: does it play a role in gut health?

-highlights the complex interplay between the brain and the body and in particular, what’s known as the gut-brain axis.
-Nutritionist and chartered psychologist Kimberley Wilson looks at this link and the role of talking therapy in gut health.
+Is there more to gut health than just diet?
+Nutritionist and chartered psychologist Kimberley Wilson looks at the role of talking therapy in gut health.

 Stress and the gut